 Are you looking for an easy invoice template?
 Create professional, tax-compliant invoices in under a minute with SumUp Invoices.
 Enable it today and send as many invoices as you like—for free.
-You only pay a 2.5% transaction fee on each invoice you pay.
+You only pay a 2.5% transaction fee on each invoice that is paid.

 The terms ‘invoice’, ‘bill’ and ‘quotation’ get bandied around a lot and are often used interchangeably.
 But bills and quotations are different documents entirely, with different purposes and varying significance.